flet-dev/website/docs/controls/dropdown.md

 ### `error_text`

-Text that appears below the input ft.border.
+Text that appears below the input border.

 If non-null, the border's color animates to red and the `helper_text` is not shown.